mpirotaiswilton-IW/NEMS_Test_Harness/README.md

     ```

 4. A single docker container should now be running:
-    * `test_harness`: where a spring-boot api image, built using a Dockerfile, is containerized.
+    * `nems_test_publish`: where a spring-boot api image, built using a Dockerfile, is containerized.
 This container is responsible for sending events contaning personal information to the event broker with an exposed API.

 5. The event publisher is now ready for use